 We are obsessed with the Pinstripe Calathea right now, their incredible pink striped leaves make them stand out in any urban jungle.
 But it can be devastating when you realise that your plant has developed brown leaves.
 As long as you’ve caught the problem early enough, there are several methods you can try to bring your Pinstripe Calathea back to full health.

-The most common cause of brown leaves on a Pinstripe Calathea is consistent underwatering.
+A common cause of brown leaves on a Pinstripe Calathea is consistent underwatering

 Whilst your plant will forgive you for the occasional lack of water, if the problem persists, your plant will most likely develop brown patches.
 These will show up as light brown, crispy and very dry and occur throughout the leaf, rather than the tip.

 Before you start pouring a bucket of water over your Pinstripe Calathea to make up for lost time, it’s important that you’re 100% sure it’s the cause of the brown leaves.
 The best way to do this is to take your plant out of its pot and feel how dry the potting mix is.
 If your Pinstripe Calathea is underwatered, the potting mix will be dry and crumbly and the roots may look crispy.

 Instead of drowning your plant in hopes that it will start to take in water, it’s important that you slowly reintroduce moisture to your plant.
 If you go from one extreme to the next, it will cause your Pinstripe Calathea to go into shock and this will just make the problem worse.
 Instead, water your plant a little bit once a day for about a week.

 To stop the problem from happening again, we recommend buying a moisture meter.
 These are really affordable little devices that indicate how much moisture is in the potting mix.
 So gone are the days of guessing when to water.
 These will help you avoid underwatering (as well as overwatering and root rot) which should help prevent brown leaves on your Pinstripe Calathea in future.